MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Resume-MgBetaIdentityGovernanceLifecycleWorkflowRunTaskProcessingResult.md

 ## SYNOPSIS
 Resume a task processing result that's `inProgress`.
 In the default case an Azure Logic Apps system-assigned managed identity calls this API.
-For more information read about Lifecycle Workflows extensibility approach.
+For more information, see: Lifecycle Workflows extensibility approach.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Resume-MgIdentityGovernanceLifecycleWorkflowRunTaskProcessingResult](/powershell/module/Microsoft.Graph.Identity.Governance/Resume-MgIdentityGovernanceLifecycleWorkflowRunTaskProcessingResult?view=graph-powershell-v1.0)

 ## SYNTAX